bureson/nn-compass/scenes/dilemma5.md

 How do address your employees' complaints?

 # Choice
-I know that my own positive experience with Daniel from the past could impact my judgment of him., so I set up a meeting with HR to plan the best way forward.
+I know that my own positive experience with Daniel from the past could impact my judgment of him so I set up a meeting with HR to plan the best way forward.
 Before I approach Daniel, I need to explore if there could be some underlying reasons why my team members would complain about his performance.

 # Variables
 - yourself-seekunderstanding-new-1_1: 0.9